lpezet/regression_with_hpcc/Readme.md

-# Introduction
+# 1.0 Introduction

 This walkthrough on regression and modeling follows the SAS version that inspired it, written by the brilliant people from UCLA Idrea.
 It can be found here: [REGRESSION WITH SAS CHAPTER 1 – SIMPLE AND MULTIPLE REGRESSION](https://stats.idre.ucla.edu/sas/webbooks/reg/chapter1/regressionwith-saschapter-1-simple-and-multiple-regression/)
-This article will try to follow each step taken in SAS, try to replicate it in HPCC ECL, and present results and hopefully explain differences and where to go from there.
+This article will try to follow each step taken in the original web book, try to replicate it in HPCC ECL, and present results and hopefully explain differences and where to go from there.

 The emphasize will be on understanding data by running some simple analysis to find more actionable and useful means to come up with predictive models.